Cyboard-DigitalTailor/qmk_firmware/keyboards/cyboard/dactyl/readme.md

 ## Flashing

 To flash the firmware to your Cyboard,
-1. Enter the bootloader by double-tapping the reset button on the back of the board, next to the USB port.
+1. Enter the bootloader by double-tapping the reset button on the back of the board.
 2. A USB device called `RPI-RP2` should appear on your computer.
 3. Drag the `.uf2` firmware file into `RPI-RP2`.  `RPI-RP2` should now disappear.
 4. Repeat steps 1-3 on the other half.
 Your Cyboard is ready to use with your new firmware!